linux-fertxo/docker/crowdsec/README.md

 ## EXTRA - Post installation

 Crowdsec offers remarkable protection with the free account.
-To get the most out of it, you can subscribe to up to three additional lists from the ***Blocklists*** section: filter by ***Free***, choose the one you like best, and inside there is a ***Security Engines*** section.
+To get the most out of it, you can subscribe to up to three additional lists from the ***Blocklists*** section: filter by ***Free***, choose the ones you like best, and inside there's a ***Security Engines*** section.
 Here you can add your newly created Security Engine, being mandatory to choose what behavior we want the bouncer to have in the event of a positive entry from the blocklist: Ban, present a Captcha or custom (advanced).

-We can perform this operation with up to two more blocklists.
-The three lists we choose are associated with the account and not the Engine, so if we register more Engines they will have to use the same three lists.
-Although they can be changed at any time, ideally, if we are going to make intensive use we should consider acquiring a subscription.
+We can perform this operation with two more blocklists.
+The three lists we choose are associated with the account and not the Engine, so if we register more Engines they will have the same three blocklists.

+>Furthermore, if the central server (CAPI) receives our data periodically, Crowdsec will assign us a fourth list, Crowdsec Community Blocklist.

+Although they can be changed at any time, if you are going to make intensive use of it consider acquiring a subscription.
 It has many benefits other than the quantity and quality of the block lists.

-***Furthermore, if the central server (CAPI) receives our data periodically, Crowdsec will assign us a fourth list, Crowdsec Community Blocklist.***

 And that's it for today.
 See you at the next service!